lord-waffles-dev/example-portal-playwright/README.md

-# Cucumber-Playwright
+# Provider Portal Cucumber-Playwright

 ![Test](https://github.com/Tallyb/cucumber-playwright/workflows/Test/badge.svg)

-A starter repo for writing E2E tests based on Cucumber with Playwright using TypeScript.
+A repo focused on writing E2E tests for the Provider Portal based on Cucumber with Playwright using TypeScript.

 ## Table of Contents